barkibu/warden-cognito/README.md

 The user repository will be used to look for an entity to mark as authenticated, it must implement the following:
 - `find_by_cognito_username` that should return the user identified by the given username or nil
 - `find_by_cognito_attribute` that should return the user identified by the given Cognito User attribute (`config.identifying_attribute`) or nil
+- `cognito_identifier` should return the unique identifier used to map a cognito user with a local one
 ### `after_local_user_not_found` Callback

 A callback triggered whenever the user correctly authenticated on Cognito but no local user exists (receives the full [cognito user](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/CognitoIdentityProvider/Types/GetUserResponse.html))